This content was last updated on July 17, 2019.

 The Benefits of Maquiladoras in Mexico

-When analyzing maquiladoras, there are a number of benefits that promote creating maquiladoras:
+When analyzing Mexico’s maquiladoras, there are a number of benefits that promote creating maquiladoras:

-- Mexico possesses lower wage rates than those in the United States, making it a more financially sound decision and increasing the profit margin of business by lowering overhead costs.
+- Mexican labor laws possess lower minimum wage rates than those in the United States, making it a more financially sound decision and increasing the profit margin of business by lowering overhead costs.
 This can save the average company up to $20,000 per employee, per year.

 - Mexico’s geographic proximity to the United States reduces shipping and freight costs compared to those of overseas operations, which helps to reduce expenses and increase profits.
 This is especially true for companies that are close to the US-Mexico border, such as the baja California area.